 1 Peter 5:10 “But may the God of all grace, who called us to His eternal glory by Christ Jesus, after you have suffered a while, perfect, establish, strengthen, and settle you.

-This is God’s plan if you trust Him.
+The Lord has given many reasons why we can trust Him.
 Keep your eyes fixed above, encourage others who are going through the same things and remember you’re not alone.